intel/zephyr.js/docs/ashell.md

 Problems and known issues
 ========================

-Zephyr.js will only execute time-outs or events on the first run.
+ZJS will only execute timeouts or events on the first run.
 Sometimes there is a duplicated character written to the ACM.